rusanov-dmitry/rusanov-dmitry/README.md

 # 👋 Hi, I’m Dmitry

-I’m a front-end developer who loves his job!
-I like to immediately see the result of my work in the browser, and it makes me happy!
+I’m a passionate developer willing to learn new things!
+I want to create great services that will help change people's lives for the better!

 ### Info about me
 - 😍 I’m interested in web development, games and music